Munich Pass

 - Theatres

-More detailed information can be found in the Munich Pass brochure.
+You can also find more detailed information on this in the Munich Pass brochure.

 You can apply for the